Access modules for the MultiNest and Cuba integration libraries

 What does PyMultiNest do?

-- provides integration with your existing scientific Python code (numpy, scipy)
+- allows connecting with your existing scientific Python code (numpy, scipy)

-- allows you to write Prior & LogLikelihood functions in Python.
+- allows Prior & LogLikelihood functions written in Python.

 - Easy plotting, visualization and summary of MultiNest results.